 The Queen arrives at Sovereign's Entrance and proceeds to the Robing Room.
 Wearing the Imperial State Crown and the Robe of State, she leads the Royal Procession through the Royal Gallery, packed with 600 guests, to the chamber of the House of Lords.

 The House of Lords official known as Black Rod is sent to summon the Commons.
 The doors to the Commons chamber are shut in his or her face: a practice dating back to the Civil War, symbolising the Commons' independence from the monarchy.
 Black Rod strikes the door three times before it is opened.
 Members of the House of Commons then follow Black Rod and the Commons Speaker to the Lords chamber, standing at the opposite end to the Throne, known as the Bar of the House, to listen to the speech.

 The Queen's Speech is delivered by the Queen from the Throne in the House of Lords.
 Although the Queen reads the Speech, it is written by the government.
 It contains an outline of its policies and proposed legislation for the new parliamentary session.

 After the Queen's Speech

 When the Queen leaves, a new parliamentary session starts and Parliament gets back to work.
-Members of both Houses debate the content of the speech and agree an ‘Address in Reply to Her Majesty’s Gracious Speech’.
+Members of both Houses debate the content of the speech and agree an ‘Address in Reply to Her Majesty's Gracious Speech'.
 Each House continues the debate over the planned legislative programme for several days, looking at different subject areas.
-The Queen's Speech is voted on by the Commons, but no vote is taken in the Lords.
+The Queen's Speech is voted on by the Commons, but rarely in the Lords.

 History of State Opening